Sorin-Jayaweera/Harvey-Mudd-College-Sorin-s-Class-Notes/Systems and Signals/16 Discrete Time Fourier Transform.md

 In CT, for periodic $x(t)$, you first need $a_{k}$ (The Fourier Series coefficient).

-In DT, it will be the same - you need the Fourier coeficients for the transform.
+In DT, it will be the same - you need the Fourier coefficients for the transform.

 Lets assume some periodic $x[n]$
 $$